The Practice of Wakefulness

 DN22

 The breath is a reflection of our internal state of agitation or stress, an indication of the level of greed and aversion.
-At the begining, the primary objective of mindfulness of breath is to attain a smooth, flowing breath, devoid of agitation, with no discernible break in attention to the in and out breath.
+At the beginning, the primary objective of mindfulness of breath is to attain a smooth, flowing breath, devoid of agitation, with no discernible break in attention to the in and out breath.

 In other words, one keeps the mind firmly centered, established and unified in the breath, paying attention to the breath in real time without getting entangled in sensory contact or getting lost in thoughts.